-Watch the Dream + Reach film, directed by Academy Award® Winner Morgan Neville (2014 Best Documentary Feature: 20 Feet from Stardom).
+Watch The Gift movie, directed by Academy Award® Winner, Morgan Neville (2014 Best Documentary Feature: 20 Feet from Stardom).

 "It turned out that I had a great interest in things electrical.
 We didn't have enough money to buy new trains, so I would buy scrapped ones and then I would fix them.
 But that gave you all the interest in repairing things". – DR AMAR G. BOSE

-While at MIT, Dr Bose amassed a number of patents and instead of licensing them to another company, he decides to keep them and start a company of his own.
+While at MIT, Dr Bose amassed a number of patents, but instead of licensing them to another company, he decided to keep them and start a company of his own.

 "Dr Bose came up to me one day and said, 'So why don't you come to work for my company?'
 I said, 'What company?
 What are you talking about?'
 And he said, 'Well, I don't have a company now—but I'm thinking of starting one.'"

 FIRST BOSE EMPLOYEE

 As the company was being formed, there was much discussion about what to call it.
 Finally, in his typical “2+2” fashion, Y. W. Lee, one of Dr Bose’s mentors from MIT, said, “Well, let’s think about the characteristics we want in the name.
 We don’t want to be tied to a specific technology or industry because we don’t know what we’ll do in the future.
 The name should be pronounceable in many different languages and easy to trademark.
 And ideally, it’s one syllable”.
 Everyone laughed because they knew what he was suggesting without saying it: “Bose”.